 What Is Collagen Good For?

 While getting enough collagen is just one way to reduce the effects of aging, it’s an important one to keep in mind.
+What is collagen good for?

-In fact, a recent 2022 study states that getting enough collagen in your diet can delay skin aging and promote joint health.
+A recent 2022 study states that getting enough collagen in your diet can delay skin aging and promote joint health.
 This applies long-term as well, so prevention is key when it comes to maintaining these facets of health and beauty.

 Other studies cite similar data: One states that getting enough collagen enhances facial skin moisture and elasticity.
 It also notes improvements in wrinkles and skin texture.Another study specifically examining collagen supplements presents similar results.
 After just 12 weeks, participants had improvements in skin elasticity, hydration, and wrinkles.